 In addition to their Transition Programme activities, students in Year 11 have individual meetings with their Personal Tutors to discuss subject choices for A level, as well as other more vocational routes that are open to them.
-Parents are provided with the contact details of The National Carshould they wish to use a careers profiling service to explore career choices for their son or daughter.
+Students have access to Unifrog which give career guidance and career profiling as well as facilitating work experience.
 In the Autumn Term, all Year 11 students experience sixth-form classes, coming into Year 12 sessions for at least three or four subjects.
 Students are particularly encouraged to experience subjects that they have not had the option of studying at GCSE level, such as Psychology, Sociology, Politics and History of Art.

 In Year 12, students experience a range of careers advice delivered in a number of ways - Personal Tutor Time discussion, the Enrichment programme, meetings with the Personal Tutor, Science Fairs, as well as during Enrichment and UCAS Week.
 This includes talks from visiting speakers, professionals, alumni and parents, as well as gap-year specialists.
 Enrichment and Careers Week is an excellent opportunity for students to talk through with their Personal Tutor the range of options open to them at tertiary level, the UCAS process, and how to select suitable courses that match their skills, interests and future ambitions.
+Year 12 students are registered with Unifro which gives career guidance and career profiling as well as facilitating work experience.

-All Year 12 students carry out work experience at the end of the academic year.
+All Year 10 and 12 students carry out work experience at the end of the academic year.
 They are provided with documentation to complete that helps them to reflect productively upon their experience and this is discussed with their Personal Tutors during their first progress review in the Autumn Term.